NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Necromantic Heir.md

 Your affinity for void energy spills outward and grants you a refilling well of necromantic essence.
-Once per hour, you can cast [[Harm|Harm]] as a 6th-rank divine innate spell.
+Once per hour, you can cast [[Spells/Harm|Harm]] as a 6th-rank divine innate spell.

 *Source: Pathfinder Book of the Dead*
 *OGL*